Auvergnat: Definition boundaries

 Note that most Occitanists use rather 7 than 8 to define the southern boundary.

 Internal variation

 Note some of the definition boundaries allow defining an internal variation.
 The most traditional one between Lower or Northern Auvergnat and Upper or Southern Auvergnat is the mutation of s before [k], [p], and [t] (line 9).
 Lower Auvergnat, defined by Teulat, is the light green area labelled 1 on the map.
 Upper Auvergnat, defined by Teulat, is the light brown-yellow area labelled 2 on the map.
 A broader area (light yellow) is generally defined.
 A Northwestern Auvergnat may be defined as well by 5 and 6.
 The Northeastern (East of 5 and 6, North of 9) has, according to Bonnaud, a stronger influence from French phonetics (a bit like Marchois).

 Subdialects

-Auvergnat is most often categorized in the Northern Occitan dialect group, along with Limousin and Vivaro-Alpine.

-There are two primary distinctions in Auvergnat: